dental composite veneers before and after photos

 A good smile is one of the most important things in life that can affect your relationship with your own self-esteem as well as those around you and even in your professional life.
 If you are seeking a makeover for your smile, dental veneers may be the best solution you are looking for.

 A dental veneer is a thin shell placed over your teeth to help improve their aesthetic.
 If you are concerned with either the colour of your teeth or uneven formation, veneers can offer a great solution.
-Veneers are made out of materials such as composite, porcelain, E.max, and laminate.
+Veneers are made out of materials such as Emax, laminate, zirconia, and porcelain.

 hair transplant surgeon icon